 Your trip is all planned – your hotel deposit is paid for, and you know how much your taxes and hotel fees are going to be.
 You drive to your destination and then you’re reminded about something you forgot to take into consideration – overnight parking charges.

 Why DO hotels charge you for parking, anyway?
 And how can you avoid paying for it?
 Well…

 Not all hotels charge for parking but lots do and unfortunately, more and more are starting to charge for parking every day.
-Even Walt Disney World, who didn’t charge for parking at their resort hotels for over 45 years, now does, based on a sliding scale (the more expensive the Disney Resort Hotel, the higher the parking rate).
+Even Walt Disney World, which didn’t charge for parking at their resort hotels for over 45 years, now does, based on a sliding scale (the more expensive the Disney Resort Hotel, the higher the parking rate).

 Hotel parking fees across the United States vary from a relatively affordable $10 to $15 per night to big cities where you might see prices hover around $75 or more (I’m looking at you, certain places in San Francisco and NYC) for every night you park a car.
 And at some places, you *have* to valet park, which means you have to include a tip on top of the parking fee.

 Unless you work in certain hotel departments, you never REALLY know why a hotel decides to make you pay for overnight parking.
 After all, hotels never say WHY they charge for parking, just that they do.
 But there are several hypotheses as to the reasoning: